 When can someone who is a confirmed or a probable case of COVID-19 be released from isolation?

-This information is available on the updated advice for health care professionals page.
+This information is available in the updated advice for health care professionals document.